eTokenWorld/eTokenWorld/README.md

 eTokenWorld is intended to become a platform where builders can contribute to:

 - user-facing applications
-- AI-enabled modules
-- connected service systems
+- service modules
 - operator-facing tools
-- ecosystem-specific services
+- ecosystem-specific participation systems
-- public gateway experiences
+- AI-enabled guidance and interaction layers
+- IoT and connected infrastructure integrations
-- future intelligent and infrastructure-linked participation models
+- future mobility and machine-service environments

+For builders interested in digital participation systems, governed service models, intelligent environments, connected systems, and future gateway concepts, eTokenWorld offers a compelling long-range direction.

 ---